+UNIVERSITY SINCERS.
+2 hours a week.
+1 credit per semester.

+A mixed chorus; membership in which is by appointment through audition to the Head of the Department of Music.
+Numerous public performances are made throughout the year at various civic organizations, churches, broadcasting stations, and social groups.
+Two one-year scholarships are awarded each spring to members.
 UNIVERSITY SYMPHONY ORCHESTRA.
 2 hours a week.
-1 credit per semester.
+I credit per semester.
 An organization devoted to the advanced study of orchestral literature.
 This organization gives one spring concert and performs special programs such as Christmas, Easter, and commencement.
 UNIVERSITY THEATRE ORCHESTRA.
 Special rehearsal.
 No credit.